-Most hospitals have an anesthesiologist on-hand 24/7—including Metro Health—and moms can get an epidural in a very timely fashion.
+Most hospitals have an anesthesiologist on-hand 24/7—including UM Health-West—and moms can get an epidural in a very timely fashion.
 So even if you roll in at 4 AM, there is an anesthesiologist who can help.

 But you know the coolest thing I learned about epidurals?

 You can control your epidural dose throughout the delivery.

 I’m telling you this now so you’ll know.
 I did NOT know this at my first delivery (making me wish I had delivered at UM Health-West now…), and felt waaay more than I wanted to when it was time to push.